 Are making mistakes on the Sears marketplace that are sinking your sales?
 How do you sell successfully on Sears?

 Selling products on the Sears marketplace is a great way for small- and mid-sized retailers to grow their businesses.
-By having your products appear on Sears, you are able to reach a wide range of customers whom you may have never encountered otherwise.
+By having your products appear on Sears, you’re able to reach a wide range of customers whom you may have never encountered otherwise.
 Sears is a widely known brand, and they have already put in the time and effort of creating a solid customer base.
-By selling on their marketplace, you can take full advantage of the work they have already done and simply focus on selling your products.
+By selling on their marketplace, you can take full advantage of the work they’ve already done and simply focus on selling your products.

 While there are many perks of selling on marketplaces like Sears, merchants often make mistakes that can limit the success and growth of their businesses.
 To help you avoid these pitfalls, let’s go over a few of the common mistakes that merchants tend to make on Sears.